-We offer two sets of degree programs and one minor: Speech Communication, Theatre and Performance, and Digital Arts Communication.
+We currently offer three sets of degree programs and one minor: Communication Studies, Theatre and Performance, Communication Arts and Design Practice and Digital Arts Communication.
 Our faculty pursue distinct and overlapping areas of work encompassing teaching, research, and creative activity in digital arts communication, theatre theory and practice, and communication as the processes by which people create meaning in communities.

 The Department of Communication Arts is proud to introduce a new program starting Fall 2021: Communication Arts and Design Practice.

 In the Department of Communication Arts, we are working towards futures defined by more just forms of relationality among humans, and between humans and our environments.
 This new program will communicate concepts that can change discourses and lead to differences in institutional and social or public behaviour.
 This academic plan is committed to rigorous theoretically-informed practice; project-based, interdisciplinary and collaborative pedagogy; and experiential learning.
 The central aim of this new program is to integrate critically informed creative design practices with theoretical analysis of multimodal forms of representation and public processes of meaning-making.

 The Department of Communication Arts acknowledges that we are on the traditional territory of the Attawandaron (also known as the Neutral), Anishinaabeg, and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, the land promised to the Six Nations that includes ten kilometres on each side of the Grand River.

 - Apr.
 5, 2023Job Opening: Writing for Performance Course Instructor